🚿 Streaming Aggregation

 Here’s the previous example, again changed to accommodate a Histogram.

-Instead of sum, please use the sum2 operator when dealing with counters.
+Instead of sum, please use the sum2 aggregator function when dealing with counters.
 This aggregator is aware of counters and the fluctuations that can happen during a reset.

 And we can execute histogram_quantile on the streamed metric.